Monishguru/Documentation/Attendance.md

 **Training Duration: 24.06.2024 to 24.07.2024**

 ## Students List
-1. Gowshik
+1. Gowshik - Will no longer participate
 2. Mahesh
 3. Manju
 4. Savitha
 5. Surya
-6. Ashok
+6. Ashok - May be shift timing
 7. Tukhin
-8. Naveen
+8. Naveen - May be work will impact
-9. Kaviyarasan
+9. Kaviyarasan - May be shift timing
-10. Sobiga
+10. Sobiga - No longer joining
 11. Sangeetha
-12. Pavithran
+12. Pavithran -- No longer Joining
 13.
 14.
 15.